-1. Study in one of the world’s best places to live, work and play
+1. Study in one of the world’s best places to live, work

 Canada, and Greater Vancouver specifically, has consistently been ranked as one of the best places to live.
 A high standard of living, beautiful natural environment, diverse multicultural community, efficient transportation system, stable political environment and economy all contribute to Canada’s inviting global status.

 2. Gain transferable skills to excel in your career

 An education at JIBC focuses on experiential learning.
 That means students gain important skills through hands-on and interactive activities and discussions.
 After completion of any JIBC certificate, diploma, bachelor's degree or graduate certificate, JIBC graduates have developed important transferable skills such as critical thinking, teamwork, self-learning, and the ability to resolve issues and problems.
 JIBC graduates have consistently said that their course or program helped them develop the skills they needed, with nine out of 10 students saying they were satisfied or very satisfied with their education from JIBC (DASCO Survey 2016).